 Impact Level High

-Specialties Affected Orthopedic Surgery, Podiatry, Foot & Ankle Surgery
+Specialties Affected Podiatry, Orthopedic Surgery, Foot and Ankle Surgery

 Cigna Metatarsophalangeal Joint Replacement Coverage Criteria and Medical Necessity Requirements 2025

-The Cigna metatarsophalangeal joint replacement coverage policy addresses partial or total replacement of the first MTP joint.
-The clinical context is narrow: persistent, severe, disabling symptoms caused by hallux valgus or hallux rigidus, both stemming from degenerative joint disease of the first MTP joint.
+The Cigna metatarsophalangeal joint replacement coverage policy addresses a specific clinical scenario: partial or total replacement of the first MTP joint in patients with persistent, severe, and disabling symptoms.
+The underlying conditions driving these procedures are hallux valgus and hallux rigidus, both resulting from degenerative joint disease of the first MTP joint.

 Cigna MTP Joint Replacement Exclusions and Non-Covered Indications